M374LX/alexvsbus-java/README.md

 --scanlines-off        Disable scanlines visual effect --touch                Enable touchscreen controls, which can also be
+                       simulated by using the mouse --touch-buttons-on     Enable left, right, and jump buttons on touchscreen (visible only if --touch is also used) --touch-buttons-off    Disable left, right, and jump buttons on touchscreen
-                       simulated by using the mouse --vscreen-size <size>  Set the size of the virtual screen (vscreen)
+--vscreen-size <size>  Set the size of the virtual screen (vscreen)

 For --vscreen-size, the size can be either "auto" or a width and a height